dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 This solves a big pain point of big data, where right now you have to copy them in to single location and manage it under a single system.
 The big data, IMO, should be about deriving insights from data and not managing ETL pipelines and dealing with deduplication issues.
 Each system has different tradeoffs and are fit to and serve only part of the larger picture in the big data architectures.
 This, in my opinion, is so important since, the world where each system wants to be the _only_ system to store and process data, presto acknowledges the need to be a good citizen in the big data architecture.

+# Who is using Presto?
+Presto started out at Facebook and has become key piece in the data infrastructure of many organizations.
+Some of the prominent names who use presto are:
+- Netflix
+- Airbnb
+- Dropbox
+- LinkedIn
+- Uber
+- NASDAQ
+- Walmart
+- Alibaba
+- ... [many more](https://github.com/prestodb/presto/wiki/Presto-Users) and YOU by following the next secion :)

 # Installing Presto on HDInsight

 Now that we know how Presto works, lets get our hand dirty.
-Presto on HDInsight is supported using [custom action scripts](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux).
+HDInsight [Custom action scripts](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux) allows extending HDInsight in arbtriary ways through a bash script.
 [Presto custom action script](https://github.com/dharmeshkakadia/presto-hdinsight) can be used on new and existing 3.5+ HDInsight hadoop clusters to install and run presto.
 Creating a presto cluster is very simple : run script action with following URL on headnodes and workernodes.

 ``
 https://raw.githubusercontent.com/dharmeshkakadia/presto-hdinsight/master/installpresto.sh
 ``

-The below GIF shows the step while creating the cluster and specifying the presto script.
+The below GIF shows the steps while creating a cluster and specifying the presto script.

 ![presto-install-steps.gif]({{site.baseurl}}/images/presto-install-steps.gif)